cortex-lab/phy/docs/troubleshooting.md

 1. the `.phy` subdirectory, not needed, and
 2. the raw data if it is too big.

-If you don't include the raw data in the compressed archive, please let the developer know the exact filename and file size (in bytes) of the raw data file(s).

 Use a service like Dropbox, Google Drive, or Transfernow to send the archive to the developer.